 The annals of medical research are lined with horrifying experiments, ethically dubious procedures, and repulsive surgeries; atrocious Nazi “research” on holocaust victims being the perennial standard-bearer.
-But Demikhov’s work, while aesthetically disturbing and undoubtedly shocking—if PETA was around in the 50s, it would have burned down his house — led to major gains in organ transplant research without compromising human health.
-His experiments, especially the organ transplants—he was the first to successfully complete both heart and lung transplants in animals — paved the way for the human version, leading to a procedure that has clearly saved countless lives over the ensuing decades.
+But Demikhov’s work, while aesthetically disturbing and undoubtedly shocking—if PETA was around in the 50s, it would have burned down his house—led to major gains in organ transplant research.
+His experiments, especially the organ transplants—he was the first to successfully complete both heart and lung transplants in animals—paved the way for the human version, leading to a procedure that has clearly saved countless lives over the ensuing decades.

-Without that terrifying two-headed dog, in other words, we’d all go down with our failing kidneys.
+Without that terrifying two-headed dog, in other words, we’d probably all go down with our failing kidneys.